Get involved: My Right To Cardiac Arrest Recovery

 As a result, cardiac arrest survivors often struggle with anxiety, depression, and post-traumatic stress – as do their families, caregivers, healthcare professionals and rescuers.

-If you’ve been affected by a cardiac arrest, support is available.
-Please browse the links below.
+If you’ve been affected by a cardiac arrest, support resources are available on our dedicated webpage.

 Stay up to date on the latest news from RCUK